How to ID and Remove Chickweed.

 - The prostrate stems can root at the nodes.

-- Common Chickweed has hairless leaves and a single line of hairs on its stem.
+- The leaves have no hairs, and a single line of hairs on the stem.

-- Chickweed grows in dense shade, and at much lower temperatures than many other weeds.
+- It grows in dense shade, and at much lower temperatures than many other weeds.

 Mouse-Ear Chickweed.